Table of Contents

 Among these groups, there is a risk of exacerbating acute bronchitis, and the resulting complications may take a life-threatening turn.
 The following diseases may result from complications of acute bronchitis:

-Individuals who frequently suffer from acute bronchitis (in children more than between six and ten bronchitis episodes per year, in adults more than between three and four episodes per year), should have their pulmonary function tested as frequent episodes may be an indicator of immune deficiency, asthma bronchiale but possibly a bronchial tumor as well.
+Individuals who frequently suffer from acute bronchitis (in children, more than 6 to 10 bronchitis episodes per year; in adults, more than 3 to 4 episodes per year), should have their pulmonary function tested, as frequent episodes of the disease may be an indicator of immune deficiency, asthma bronchiale, or, sometimes, bronchial tumor.

 Acute Bronchitis in Children

 Diseases in children such as measles, pertussis, and mumps may also cause acute bronchitis.
-As the lower respiratory tract in babies, infants and children have not yet fully developed, a viral infection of the bronchial area may quickly lead to an inflammation of the bronchioles (bronchiolitis).
-In severe cases, this may lead to a massive obstruction of the lower airways.
+As the lower respiratory tract in babies, infants, and children has not yet fully developed, a viral infection of the bronchial area can quickly lead to an inflammation of the bronchioles (bronchiolitis).
+In severe cases, this may lead to massive obstruction of the lower airways.

-The most common cause of acute bronchitis in children is the RS virus.
+The most common cause of acute bronchitis in children is RSV.
 The most common bacterial pathogens are:

 - Chlamydia pneumoniae